marcmendez/Practica-CAP/README.md

 ## Contributing

 If you want to contribute to correct a mistake in the project or to add some information for the next students to have a better source of information.
-Send and email to: jordi.estape@est.fib.upc.edu or to marc.mendez.roca@est.fib.upc.edu
+Send an email to:

+* jordi.estape@est.fib.upc.edu
+* marc.mendez.roca@est.fib.upc.edu

 ## Authors